parsimonhi/animCJK/README.md

 For a demo, see http://gooo.free.fr/animCJK/official

-Each character has a corresponding svg file in animCJK repository that contains paths defining its shape and some css code to animate it.
+Each character has a corresponding svg file in AnimCJK repository that contains paths defining its shape and some css code to animate it.
 The name of the svg is the decimal unicode of the character followed by the "svg" extension.

 ## SVG files